jsifuentes/cq-source-googleworkspace/README.md

 You can get your own OAuth credentials using
 [this guide](https://developers.google.com/identity/protocols/oauth2#1.-obtain-oauth-2.0-credentials-from-the-dynamic_data.setvar.console_name-.).
-Make sure you enable the Admin SDK API for your Cloud Project.
+You need to enable the Admin SDK API for your Cloud Project.

 ```yaml
 kind: source